nawinds/deadline_bot/README.md

 ```

 # How to run
 This is a very simple script that can be run as a cron job.
-Just configure the crontab to start `main.py` every day at a specific time and it will fetch the deadlines and send them to the specified groupchat.
+Just configure the crontab to start `main.py` every day at a specific time and it will fetch the deadlines and send them to the specified group chat.